-The table summarises the attendance of meetings of the board of directors and the respective committees of the board of directors by their members in person or by conference call.
+The table summarises the attendance of meetings of the board of directors and the respective committees of the board of directors by their (former and current) members in person or by conference call.
 It does not take into account attendance via representation by proxy.